 Verify all paperwork for the Pug puppy.
 Also, ask for the Kennel Club Registration paperwork for the puppy.
 Always look for an American Kennel Club (AKC) registered kennel to buy a Pug puppy.

-For a Pug to be registered with Kennel Clubs, particular requirements need to be followed.
-The main rule is that both parents need to be registered with a reputable kennel club as purebred.
+Particular requirements must be followed for a Pug to be registered with Kennel Clubs.
+The main rule is that both parents must be registered as purebred with a reputable kennel club.

 Microchipping: